-Lesson 2 Orientation This lesson will acquaint you with your drum machine's physical layout.
+Lesson 2 Orientation

+This lesson will acquaint you with your drum machine's physical layout.
+The Drum Drone in shown below.
+The Beat Bot's layout is very similar.

-Rear Connections (left to right, top view) MIDI In and MIDI Out: Accept standard 5-pin DIN type MIDI cables.
+Rear Connections (left to right, top view)

+MIDI In and MIDI Out: Accept standard 5-pin DIN type MIDI cables.
 Refer to Lesson 20 for details on the machines' MIDI implementations.